orangeeli/cooking-curry/README.md

 # Cooking Curry
 This is a small project to play around with function currying.
 The original code can be found [here](https://gist.github.com/lovasoa/e9c51b84ead1ae0b2659).
-I've just made a few changes to improve readability
+I've just made a few changes to improve readability:

-1. ...
+1. Replaced the first _if_ for the logical _OR_.
 ```javascript
 args = args || [];
 ```
-instead of the _if_.

 2. Removed the *context* argument.
 I just wanted to _curry_ the function without thinking about which scope I'm working with.

 ## A bit of context